prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ["We", "will", "explode", "the", "Swift", "string"] ["W", " will ", "xplod", " th", " Swift string"]
 ```
-#### Empty subsequences

 One another consideration is needed.
 What if we have multiple white spaces and we would like to split with the white space as separator?

-Well, usually we ignore the white spaces, but there is an optional parameter `omittingEmptySubsequences` we may set to `false`, and then the returned array will have empty space elements.
+Usually we ignore the white spaces, but there is an optional parameter `omittingEmptySubsequences`.
+If we may that to `false` the returned array will have empty space elements.

 By default, `omittingEmptySubsequences` is set to `true`.

 _Example:_
 ```swift